 The YMCA self-insures employee unemployment compensation claims.
 If an employee becomes entitled to unemployment compensation, the YMCA is obligated to reimburse the State of Connecticut for any benefits paid to such employees.
-Unemployment claims amounted to over \$100,000 in 2020 due to the COVID-19 pandemic and employee layoffs during a shutdown period.
-The federal government had reimbursed the State of Connecticut for half of such charges and thus the YMCA had a large remaining deposit.
-As of December 31, 2021 and 2020, the YMCA had a deposit of \$30,853 which is included in other assets.
+As of December 31, 2022 and 2021, the YMCA had a deposit of \$12,824 and \$30,853 respectively, which is included in other assets.